Zakeertech3/Zakeertech3/README.md

 ## 🔍 About Me

-- 🧠 I work at the intersection of data engineering, AI, and automation
+- 🧠 I work at the intersection of data engineering, AI, and automation.
-- 🔄 Specialized in **RLHF**, Generative AI, and Retrieval-Augmented Generation (RAG) workflows
+- 🔄 Specialized in **RLHF**, Generative AI, and Retrieval-Augmented Generation (RAG) workflows.
-- ⚡ From prompt engineering to model fine-tuning, I build intelligent, efficient data solutions
+- ⚡ From prompt engineering to model fine-tuning, I build intelligent, efficient data solutions.
-- 🌱 Constantly learning — currently diving into metadata governance, LLM ops, and cloud-scale data systems
+- 🌱 Constantly learning — currently diving into metadata governance, LLM ops, and cloud-scale data systems.
-- 🛠️ I automate the boring stuff and enhance the fun stuff with data
+- 🛠️ I automate the boring stuff and enhance the fun stuff with data.

 ---